github/branch-deploy/README.md

 - 🚀 Triggers GitHub deployments for you with simple configuration
 - 🔓 Deploy locks to prevent multiple deployments from clashing

+## Available Commands 💬

+- `.deploy` - Deploy a pull request
+- `.deploy noop` - Deploy a pull request in noop mode
+- `.lock` - Create a deployment lock
+- `.lock --reason` - Create a deployment lock with a custom reason
+- `.lock --details` - View details about a deployment lock
+- `.unlock` - Remove a deployment lock

+> These commands are all fully customizable and are just an example using this Action's defaults

 ## Demo 🎥

 A video demo showing how IssueOps on a pull request works using this Action